This is a 600 Watt Solar Panel Wiring Diagram with a complete list of DIY parts needed and kits available.

 600 Watt Solar Panel Wiring Diagrams

-- The wiring diagrams shows only the supply side installation of a 600 watt solar panel system.
-They goes as far as charging the battery.
+- The wiring diagrams show only the supply side installation of a 600 watt solar panel system.
+They go as far as charging the battery.
 For the load side detail, check out our post on campervan wiring.

 - They exclude charging the battery from shore power or the alternator.

-- The diagrams also excludes wiring a power inverter – it sits on the load side of the battery.
+- The diagrams also exclude wiring a power inverter – it sits on the load side of the battery.

 - The first 2 diagrams below show a 600 watt solar panel wiring diagram wired in parallel and series with 3 x 200w panel configurations.